Chair News

 Published on

 Asif Ali Khan and João Paulo de Lima represented the CC Chair at the 62nd Design Automation Conference (DAC'25), held from June 22nd to 25th in San Francisco, California.
-João gave a presentation and participated in a poster session, showcasing joint research with Prof. M. Hassan Najafi and Prof. Sercan Ayun on an error-tolerant computing method based on emerging non-volatile memories.
+João gave a presentation and participated in a poster session, showcasing joint research with Prof. M. Hassan Najafi and Prof. Sercan Aygun on an error-tolerant computing method based on emerging non-volatile memories.
 Their paper, titled All-in-Memory Stochastic Computing using ReRAM, introduces a complete in-memory stochastic computing flow using ReRAM devices, handling random number generation, computation, and binary conversion all within memory.
 By exploiting ReRAM's physical properties and stochastic computing's error tolerance, it reduces energy and improves throughput compared to existing CMOS and ReRAM-based solutions.
 In addition, Asif, who was part of the technical program committee this year, was recognized with an Outstanding Reviewer Award.

 Published on